Custom Software Development Cost - Investing vs Spending

 - If they don’t deliver what you expect, you may be left with a malfunctioning app with security flaws that costs more money to maintain than it saves

-This option is not for saving money on a project, but instead, investing in a new line of business for your firm or to build a number of custom solutions that various teams in your company need.
-If your company sees a pattern of client's demands around the same problem, you can plan to expand into apps and software with a custom developer partner rather than building an in-house team.
-If Choosing To Hire and Build In-House get clarity on requirements, projects, tasks, and role.
+This option is not for saving money on a project, but instead, investing in a new line of business for your firm or building a number of custom solutions that various teams in your company need.
+If your company sees a pattern of client demands around the same problem, you can plan to expand into apps and software with a custom developer partner rather than building an in-house team.
+If choosing to hire and build in-house, get clarity on requirements, projects, tasks, and roles.
 Get support to pick the right candidate you can afford to keep.

 4. CUSTOM SOFTWARE DEVELOPMENT COMPANY

-Choose the Extravagant Class when you have money to burn, want the name recognition, or is the right decision for personal or company reasons.
+Choose the Extravagant Class when you have money to burn, want name recognition, or is the right decision for personal or company reasons.
 Choose the Small Class for any small projects that are not time-sensitive, or if you are interested in building an in-house team.
 For the majority of projects partner with a growing and reputable Moderate Class development company.
-This class offers flexible, collaborative, fast development and delivery that is on-time, on-budget, and supported with reliable maintenance or updates.
-The Moderate Class is a good choice for long term partnership, given their capacity to support bigger or small projects, and collaborate with or refer clients, which has been the case for TSL and our partners or clients.
+This class offers flexible, collaborative, fast development and delivery that is on time, on budget, and supported with reliable maintenance or updates.
+The Moderate Class is a good choice for a long-term partnership, given their capacity to support bigger or small projects, and collaborate with or refer clients, which has been the case for The SilverLogic and our partners or clients.

 CHOOSING THE RIGHT INVESTMENT

-In conclusion, focusing only on the price of the software as the cost doesn’t take into account the full costs of the purchase.
-When software complicates, instead of simplifying what you are trying to do, it can cost productivity, efficiency, sales opportunities, staff, and even customers.
+In conclusion, remember that focusing only on the price of the software as the cost doesn’t take into account the full costs of the purchase.
+When software complicates what you are trying to do, instead of simplifying it, you may end up wasting productivity, efficiency, sales opportunities, staff, and even customers without intending to.

-- Purchasing Out-of-the-Box-Software or using an Overseas Development Company is the short term, fast, and usually, cheapest option that costs more than the price.
+- Purchasing Out-of-the-Box-Software or using an Overseas Development Company is the short-term, fast, and usually, cheaper option that costs more than the price.

-- Get multiple quotes and select based on credibility and ROI (not just price)
+- Get multiple quotes and select based on credibility and custom software ROI (not just price)

 - Don’t take on new staff or expand to an in-house team first.
 Hire a freelance developer, or partner with a custom developer, until the investment makes sense.